Pete Carril: High school coaching

 In 1954, Carril was hired as the junior varsity basketball coach and ninth grade Pennsylvania history teacher at Easton Area High School in Easton, Pennsylvania.
 Four years later, in 1958, Carril was named the varsity coach at Reading Senior High School in Reading, Pennsylvania, where Gary Walters, the former Princeton Tigers athletic director and earlier Princeton basketball point guard played basketball under him at Liberty High School.

 Lehigh University

-In the 1966–1967 season, Carril was head coach at Lehigh University in Bethlehem, Pennsylvania.
+Carril's first experience as a college basketball head coach was his lone season in 1966-67 at Lehigh University where he led the Engineers to an 11-12 record.